kumarisama/SortedAlgorithms/README.md

 # SortedAlgorithms
 This contains the Java Coding Challenge project

-To Run, adjust the java path below and copy and paste into a command prompt from the SortedAlgorithms folder.
-Please make sure that runnableapp.jar exists in the folder.
+Download the runnableapp.jar to a folder in your system.
+To Run, change directory to that folder, adjust the java path in the below command according to your system and copy and paste the below command into a command window.
+Please make sure that runnableapp.jar exists in the folder where you are running from.

 "C:\Program Files\Java\jdk1.8.0_131\jre\bin\java" -classpath runnableapp.jar com.sorting.algorithms.MainSortApp